 What Does a Catalytic Converter Do for Emissions?

 Air-fuel ratio sensor feedback and exhaust gas recirculation can mitigate some of the inefficiencies of real-world combustion, but not all.
 The catalytic converter is the last defense before engine exhaust escapes into the world.
-It enables specialized chemical reactions, using heat and rare earth metals such as platinum, palladium and rhodium to combine unwanted emissions into safer compounds:
+How a catalytic converter works is by enabling specialized chemical reactions, using heat and rare earth metals such as platinum, palladium and rhodium to combine unwanted emissions into safer compounds:

 - Nitrogen oxides and carbon monoxide produce carbon dioxide and nitrogen: 2 CO + 2 NOx → 2 CO2 + N2